SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 This view returns the top- and bottom-elevation of screened intervals in D_INTERVAL_MONITOR.
 Note that MON_TOP_ELEV and MON_BOT_ELEV cannot be NULL.

+#### V_SYS_LAB_WATER_TYPE_MHM

+Determines Water Types A through D based upon a Piper diagram distribution (V_SYS_LAB_CB_PERC_FINAL is used as the data source).
+In particular: Type A - corresponds to standard Piper subdivision 5 (Magnesium bicarbonate type); Type B - corresponds to standard
+Piper subdivision 6 and 9 (Calcium chloride type to Mixed type); Type C - corresponds to standard Piper subdivision 7 (Sodium chloride type);
+Type D - corresponds to standard Piper subdivision 8 and 9 (Sodium bicarbonate type to Mixed type).

+Refer to [Haile-Meskale, M. (2017) Groundwater Quality Analysis, An Interpretation of the Analytical Data From York, Peel, Durham and Toronto – Conservation Authorities Moraines Coalition (YPDT- CAMC) Study Area (December 2017).
+Unpublished Technical Report.], Figure 16 in particular.

+#### V_SYS_LAB_WATER_TYPE_MHM_AVG

+Similar to the classification scheme outlined in V_SYS_LAB_WATER_TYPE_MHM (refer to that view for further details).
+In this case, all samples are used to determine an average of each anion and cation for the final calculation of water type (instead of on a sample-by-sample basis).
+The numeric values returned correspond to standard Piper diagram hydrochemical facies and have the following equivalents: Type A has value [5];
+Type B has value [6]; Type C has value [7]; and Type D has value [8].
+The [Mixed Type] (i.e. value [9]) is not defined with these methods.
+Note that a returned value of [0] indicates an undefined type by the methodology.

+Refer to [Haile-Meskale, M. (2017) Groundwater Quality Analysis, An Interpretation of the Analytical Data From York, Peel, Durham and
+Toronto – Conservation Authorities Moraines Coalition (YPDT- CAMC) Study Area (December 2017).
+Unpublished Technical Report.], Figure 16 in particular.

 #### V_SYS_LOC_COORD_HIST_ADD

 This view assembles the pertinent information from D_LOCATION and D_LOCATION_QA into a format needed for inserting data into D_LOCATION_COORD_HIST.
 Only those locations that do not already exist in the latter table will be returned.
 These will be tagged as a CURRENT_COORD (which will be set to '1').
 Both LOC_COORD_EASTING and LOC_COORD_NORTHING cannot be NULL.